Table of Contents

 For a quick explanation how to use the package, please read the package documentation.
 There are also vignettes that explain how to visualize the results and how to deal with weighted data.
 If you face problems when using the package, please open an issue in the Github repository or send me an e-mail.

 RStudio supports custom themes as of version 1.2.
 I have created a collection of user-made RStudio themes with more than 120 themes.
-You can find more details and an overview here on this website or here on Github.
-The Github link also includes a small pseudo-package with convenience functions to install themes.
+You can find more details and an overview here on Github.

 My research on the viewers’ real-time reactions to TV debates of political candidates was published in the peer-reviewed journal “Politische Psychologie - Journal of Political Psychology”.
 An abstract in English and German is available on the journal website.